 Enset (Ensete ventricosum) is a member of the same botanical family as the banana, but unlike its cousin it’s not grown for its fruit.
 The main edible parts of the enset plant are the starchy rhizome and pseudostem.
 Even though the 'false banana' is native to the highlands of eastern and southern Africa, the domesticated types are virtually unknown outside Ethiopia, where it is a staple for nearly 15 million people in the southwestern part of the country.
 Earlier this year, a team of British and Ethiopian scientists published a draft genome sequence for enset by using the reference sequence for Musa acuminata as a template onto which they aligned their fragments of DNA, an approach similar to the one used to produce a draft genome sequence for Musa balbisiana.
-List of papers on Ensete ventricosum in Musalit.
+For more information, browse the Musalit records on Ensete ventricosum.

 When the founders of EARTH University bought the land on which to build a campus, the property included a commercial banana farm.
 At the time – the late 1980s – the reputation of banana plantations regarding worker conditions and environmental stewardship was at a low point.
 The university was advised to get rid of the farm, but decided to keep it to show that it was possible to produce a more ecologically friendly banana in Costa Rica’s humid Caribbean lowlands and still be economically viable.
 Over the next 25 years, faculty, staff and students have experimented with various approaches to reduce chemical use and improve soil fertility that were implemented whenever possible.
 In 2007, the farm was only breaking even when the US grocery store Whole Foods Market started buying its bananas, paying above market price for the certified fruit.
 The profits from the sales of EARTH bananas help support the scholarship fund and university operations.
 The university is also impacting the banana industry around the world as alumni take what they learned about sustainable agriculture and business management back to their home countries.
 Further reading: Article on EARTH University's sustainable banana farming